 source: Holistic Wisdom

 Vaginal steaming at home is a very simple process that involves water, vaginal steam herbs, a blanket and a chair:

 Bring 3 quarts of water to a boil in a large pot.
 Add about 1 cup of your herbs mixture, cover and simmer for 15 minutes.
 Remove pot from heat and allow to cool for at least 20 minutes.
 Test the steam temperature on the inside of your wrist — only use warm steam, not hot.

 The objective is to sit over the steam while tenting your lower body.
 You can do this by placing the pot on a chair and sitting on it, or by placing the pot under a chair with slits or a hole made for your steaming purposes.
 Steam, tented with your blanket from the waist down for at least 15-20 minutes.
 It is best to cleanse before and put your feet up and rest after your steam.
-Do not use is you have any broken skin, infection or while menstruating.
+Do not use it if you have any broken skin, an infection or while menstruating.